cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/site_assign_credential.md

 page_title: "catalystcenter_site_assign_credential Resource - terraform-provider-catalystcenter"
 subcategory: ""
 description: |-
-  It performs create operation on NetworkSettings.
+  It performs create operation on Sites.
   Assign Device Credential to a site.
 ---

 # catalystcenter_site_assign_credential (Resource)

-It performs create operation on NetworkSettings.
+It performs create operation on Sites.

 - Assign Device Credential to a site.

 ~>**Warning:**
 This resource does not represent a real-world entity in Cisco Catalyst Center, therefore changing or deleting this resource on its own has no immediate effect.
 Instead, it is a task part of a Cisco Catalyst Center workflow.
 It is executed in CatalystCenter without any additional verification.
 It does not check if it was executed before or if a similar configuration or action already existed previously.